CTISM-Prof-Henry/wikiPythonTerceirao/groups/dicionarios.md

 ou também
 truco= {'espada': '7', 'paus':'3'}

--->iteração
+-->Iteração
 usando o metodo items
 truco= {'espada': '7', 'paus':'3'}
 for k,v in truco.items():
 	print(k,v)

--->operadores and, or, in, not in para dicionários --not e or not é o operador de maior prioridade e or o de menor e or o de menor.
+-->Operadores and, or, in, not in para dicionários --not e or not é o operador de maior prioridade e or o de menor e or o de menor.
 Logo na expressão Truco and not Uno or Pife é semelhante a expressão (Truco and (not Uno)) or Pife